Courthouses We Serve For Criminal Defense

-The Dothan criminal defense attorneys at Parkman White, LLP handle Burglary cases throughout Alabama, and are familiar with the various laws concerning Burglary.
+The Dothan criminal defense attorneys at Parkman & White, LLC handle Burglary cases throughout Alabama, and are familiar with the various laws concerning Burglary.

 Burglary generally means entering the building of another person with the intent to commit a crime while inside.
 In other words, it is more than just a trespass, which simply involves entering property against the property owner’s wishes.
 The prosecution actually has to prove that while in the property, you were going to commit another crime.
 There are multiple degrees of Burglary that can lead to an arrest and, upon conviction, different levels of punishment.

 The most serious form of Burglary (Burglary I, Residential Burglary, or Burglary 1st) usually involves entering the home of another person, while armed with a deadly weapon, with the intent to commit any crime (including a misdemeanor) while inside.
 Burglary I also applies to a situation in which a defendant enters the home of another person with the intent to commit any crime and a person that is not participating in the crime suffers a physical injury.
 Some states used to require this offense to take place at night, but this requirement has generally been abrogated.
 A typical Burglary I charge involves an unarmed person breaking into a home intending to commit a crime, such as Rape, and the victim suffering injury.
 Another form of Burglary I would be if the defendant, while armed with a weapon, enters another person’s home intending to commit a theft of property.
 Burglary I can be punishable by up to life in prison.